TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ArcadeOptionsNavigation

+Determines how menus are navigated. ``StepMania Style`` has up & down switch option lines, and start moves to the end. ``Arcade Style`` has up & down ignored, while start moves to the next option line.

 Possible values are ``0`` and ``1``.
 0 is ``StepMania Style`` and 1 is ``Arcade Style``.

 Default value: 0